moriarais/AutomatingAnalysisModelsAndMisprediction/README.md

 4. Training the models.
 5. Tune the models and if needed to improve them.
 6. Evaluate the models and compare between the two models.
 Conclude which of the two is better in prediction terms for our datasets.

+# Notes!
+For data csv files we use Git’s Large File System (Git LFS)